Pleural/dreamgrove/content/balance/Compendium.md

 </div>

-{{< spell 88747 "Wild Mushroom" >}} deals damage in an explosion and then applies a DOT  called {{< spell 392999 "Fungal Growth" >}}(if talented).
-This DOT lasts for 8 seconds and deals 70% of the explosions damage over the course of its duration. {{< spell 88747 "Wild Mushroom" >}} has 3 charges, so if all 3 charges are used in quick succession and each apply a dot dealing 1000 damage, the total damage dealt by the DOT would be 3000 (1000 damage x 3 charges), and the duration of the DOT would be refreshed to 8 seconds.

-This type of DOT is often called "Ignite" based on a Mage spell working this exact way.
-You don't lose/gain any Fungal Growth damage by staggering them or pressing them all at once.
+{{< spell 88747 "Wild Mushroom" >}}

+Basics:

+The spell has 3 charges.
+Each charge applies a Damage Over Time (DOT).
+How the damage accumulates:
+If you use all 3 charges in quick succession:

+Total immediate DOT damage = 3 charges * x damage = 3x damage.
+The DOT duration gets refreshed to a full 10 seconds every time a new charge is used.
+Dynamic Damage Multiplier (No Snapshotting):
+Previously, the DOT snapshotted any damage multipliers.
+This means, once the DOT was applied, any damage multipliers you had at that moment would persist for the entire DOT duration, even if you lost or gained buffs.

+Now, this mechanic has changed.
+The DOT dynamically adjusts to buffs you gain or lose while it is active.
+If the DOT is refreshed with a new application, it merges the damage.

+Example:

+Your initial DOT ticks for 'x' damage.
+If refreshed, the new DOT will tick for an adjusted damage.
+This adjusted damage = y + (x * remaining ticks/5).
+Note: 'y' is the damage the new DOT would deal without considering the remaining damage from the previous DOT.
+The total number of ticks in the 10-second DOT duration is 5.

 On single target, it's best to use all 3 charges at once paired with any available buffs such as potion, trinkets and Inc. {{< spell 88747 "Wild Mushroom" >}} is also an instant GCD, so it can be used for movement as needed.